 Schorcht’s reply is not to be found in the Themar City Archives, but one can assume that he replied with brevity: “Yes, they were deported.”

-On 19 September 1942, Max and Frieda Müller were deported with six other Jews to Theresienstadt Ghetto: Meta Krakauer, née Frankenberg; her sister-in-law, Klara Frankenberg, née Bauer; Hugo and Klara Grünbaum, née Schloss; Max and Frieda Muller, née Freudenberger, and Markus and Else Rosenberg, née Kahn.
-Their departure from the town was noted in the normal manner in the City Register (at right, Ordner 109 in the City Archives) and they each paid an administrative fee of 20 pfennig.
+On 19 September 1942, Max and Frieda Müller were deported with eight other Jews to Theresienstadt Ghetto: Meta Krakauer, née Frankenberg; her sister-in-law, Klara Frankenberg, née Bauer; Hugo and Klara Grünbaum, née Schloss; Max and Frieda Muller, née Freudenberger, and Markus and Else Rosenberg, née Kahn.
+Their departure from the town was noted in the normal manner in the City Register (above/Ordner 109 in the City Archives) and they each paid an administrative fee of 20 pfennig.